Wimbledon 2018 Results: Thursday Winners, Scores, Stats and Singles Draw Update

 Serena's biggest 1st serve here - 122 mph (196 kph) - is the same as Djokovic's

-Williams broke again at 4-2, but Gorges produced a brief comeback, as she broke back when her opponent was serving for the match.
+Williams broke again at 4-2, but Gorges produced a brief comeback as she broke when her opponent was serving for the match.
 The American seemed riled by her inability to wrap up the match and promptly hit back to set up a rematch of the Wimbledon 2016 final.

 WTA Insider showed how Williams has improved as the tournament has progressed: